pratikkrsharma/personal-career-agent/README.md

 A **personal AI career chatbot** built with **Gradio**, **OpenAI API (via OpenRouter)**, and **Vector Search (RAG)**.
 This assistant represents **Pratik Sharma** and answers career-related questions about his **background, skills, projects, and experience**.
-It can also capture leads by detecting when a user wants to get in touch and sending an **email notification** automatically.
+It can also capture leads by detecting when a user wants to get in touch and sending an **push notification** automatically on my mobile.

 ---